rokon12/confernece-talks/README.md

 In this short talk, I will demonstrate a few small and easy steps to upgrade your knowledge and java code to the latest version.

+## Creating a Million Virtual Threads Using Project Loom to Improve Throughput
+**Abstract:**

+Project Loom introduces virtual threads, lightweight threads that aim to dramatically reduce the effort of writing, maintaining, and monitoring high-throughput concurrent applications on the Java platform.

+We need threads to achieve high throughput.
+However, threads are not cheap and are limited in quantity.
+To get around this problem, various alternatives, such as the reactive programming style, have emerged.
+These techniques bypass creating a lot of threads at the expense of more difficult debugging.
+This makes developers grumpy.
+However, with virtual threads, we get the best of both worlds, cheap, lightweight threads and easy debugging, which would make developers happy again.

+This talk will explore what virtual threads are, how they are implemented, how they solve our modern problems, and what, if any, shortcomings there may be.